fmedina771/react-practice/README.md

+This is a refresher I am working on to help me remember my React skills.
+I will periodically push changes and build up on this application.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>